 BOSTON (AP) - Tim Thomas is tough for the Canucks to beat - and beat up.

 DALLAS (AP) - Dirk Nowitzki's fever is gone.

 Barton County Sheriff

-The Kansas Department of Transportation is scheduled to begin an asphalt construction project in Pawnee County on Wednesday, June 8.
+The Kansas Department of Transportation is scheduled to begin an asphalt construction project in Pawnee County Thursday morning.
 Work will be done on the surface of U.S. 183, between the intersection with U.S. 56 and the intersection with K-156 Highway.

 Thursday, June 9 - First State Bank and Trust will celebrate its 115th anniversary with a customer appreciation hamburger feed from 11:30 a.m. to 1 p.m. on the north side of the bank.
 The Dixie Land Band will perform.

 LARNED - The regular monthly meeting of the Welcome Inn Leisure Center Inc. was called to order at 12:45 p.m.
 June 1 by President Charles Wonsetler.

 A recent Newsweek/Daily Beast survey found that the majority of Americans are growing increasingly angry with the circus act taking place in Washington.
 And how could they not be?